optimalstrategy/Qval/README.md

 [19/Nov/2018 07:03:15] "GET /api/pow?a=2.2324&b=30000000 HTTP/1.1" 500 102
 ```

-Disable logging with the following code:
+Disable the logging with the following code:
 ```python
 from qval import log
 log.disable()